civol/HDLRuby/README.md

 #### Logic and shift operators
 <a name="logic"></a>

 In HDLRuby, the logic operators are all bitwise.
-For performing Boolean computations it is necessary to use single bit values.
+For performing Boolean computations, it is necessary to use single bit values.
 The bitwise logic binary operators are `&`, `|`, and `^`, and the unary one is `~`.
 They have the same meaning as their Ruby equivalents.

 __Note__: there is two reasons why there is no Boolean operators